22/2/2019 # # DRAFT # # WORK IN PROGRESS # # UPDATE MAR. 2019 # # #

 With one eye to laying the base for our work and collaborative programs , we are currently in the process of updating and extending this list of distinguished international colleagues, each of whom is hard at work day after day on challenges, projects and programs, alone and with others, all in support of the principles of sustainable development and equity, in cities and countries around the world.
-It is our intention to have the revised and expanded version of this panel listing online in the early spring of 2018, as part of our celebration of the first ten years of our collaborative work in support of World Streets.
+It is our intention to have the revised and expanded version of this panel listing online by February -2019, as part of our celebration of the first ten years of our collaborative work in support of World Streets.

 Introduction to the Advisory Council profiles.